Ahmad Dhani: Jagorawi Toll Road crash

+Political gaffes

+In recent years, Dhani's involvement in Indonesian politics has attracted numerous controversies.

-On 21 May 2014, Dhani announced his support for ex-general Prabowo Subianto's campaign for the July 9 presidential election.
-Dhani claimed, "Almost every masculine man (lelaki jantan) votes for Prabowo.
+On 21 May 2014, Dhani announced his support for former general Prabowo Subianto for the 2014 presidential election.
+Dhani claimed in his campaign, "Almost every masculine man (lelaki jantan) votes for Prabowo.
 If a man doesn't vote for Prabowo, his masculinity (kejantanan) must be questioned."

-In June 2014, Dhani released a video clip in support of Prabowo and his running mate Hatta Rajasa.
-The clip featured Dhani and three Indonesian Idol contestants – Husein, Nowela and Virzha – performing a parody of Queen's "We Will Rock You", and included the lyrics "who will awaken Indonesia from its misery if not us?
+In June 2014, Dhani released a short campaign video of Prabowo and his running mate Hatta Rajasa.
+The video featured Dhani and three Indonesian Idol contestants – Husein, Nowela, and Virzha – performing a song in Indonesian based on Queen's "We Will Rock You", with lyrics that included (translated here): "who will awaken Indonesia from its misery if not us?
 Prabowo-Hatta!"
-The video was widely condemned because Dhani used the music without permission from Queen and he wore a replica of the jacket worn by Nazi Germany's SS and Gestapo chief Heinrich Himmler, who oversaw the genocide of six million Jews.
-Dhani was criticized for dancing in the clip with a golden Garuda – the mythical bird that is Indonesia's emblem.
+The video was widely condemned because Dhani used Queen's music without permission, and in the video, he wore a jacket designed after a Nazi uniform.
+The Nazi similarity was considered ironic since Dhani is of partial Jewish descent from his maternal grandmother.
+Dhani was also criticized for dancing in the video with a golden Garuda emblem, with critics considering it as an insult to Indonesia's national symbol.
 Time magazine's website ran a critical article headlined "This Indonesian Nazi Video Is One of the Worst Pieces of Political Campaigning Ever".
 Prabowo thanked Dhani, saying, "This video is boosting our fighting spirit!"
 However, there were rumors that Dhani was struck by Prabowo for his controversial music video, during a visit to the presidential candidate's residence.

-On 23 June 2014, a Twitter post allegedly by Dhani stated that he would cut off his penis if presidential contender Joko Widodo and his running mate, former vice president Jusuf Kalla won the election.
-Dhani later claimed he never made the tweet and filed complaints against online media outlets that carried news of the controversial tweet.
+On 23 June 2014, a Twitter post allegedly by Dhani stated that he would "cut off his penis" if presidential contender Joko Widodo and his running mate, former vice president Jusuf Kalla won the election.
+Dhani later claimed he never made the tweet and filed complaints against online media outlets that carried news of the defamatory tweet.

-Heroin use
+Legal issues

 In September 2016, after undergoing a drug test while running for office as the deputy regent of Bekasi, Dhani said he had used drugs, including heroin, in the 1990s because, he claimed, Indonesia at that time did not have a law prohibiting drugs.
-Indonesia's 1976 Narcotics Law prohibited the production, trafficking, storage and personal use of narcotics without permission from the Health Minister.
+Indonesia's 1976 Narcotics Law prohibited the production, trafficking, storage, and personal use of narcotics without permission from the Health Minister.
 Indonesia subsequently issued a revised anti-narcotics law in 1997.

-2016 treason allegation

 On 2 December 2016, Dhani was arrested at a Jakarta hotel on suspicion of involvement in an alleged plot to overthrow the government.
 He was released a day later but remained a suspect over alleged defamation of the president.